Debopriya19/Pattern-Printing/README.md

-This repository contains codes to print Patterns of various shapes using CPP programming
+This repository contains codes to print Patterns of various shapes using C programming